hsung8/Note-taker/README.md

 # Note-taker
 This note taking application allows you to save notes with a title and text.
+This app requires **refresh button** to check your note is added and deleted.

 ## Prerequisites
 - [NodeJS](https://nodejs.org/en/)